Finite-time effects on a first-order irreversible phase transition: Model and Methods

 where $t_s$ is a parameter held constant during each simulation.
 In this method, $t_s$ is the characteristic time scale for the slowing variation experiment, which is introduced as a new independent parameter in the problem.
 From Eq. (\ref{Eq.protocol}), by replacing $p_{CO}=p_{CO}^{ini}$, one obtains the initial time $t=t_{ini}<0$ corresponding to the well-equilibrated initial state.
 Then, the pressure $p_{CO}$ is increased following Eq. (\ref{Eq.protocol}) until reaching the final pressure $p_f$.
 We choose $p_f$ in such a way that the system always ends in the poisoned state.

 The protocol is repeated by running many independent simulations and defining a \textit{dynamical} standard ensemble.
 In this ensemble, the averages of the observables are taken at fixed time $t$.
-Then, the average coverage of a species $X$ is given by:
+In this way, the average coverage of a species $X$ is given by

 where $\theta_{X}^i(t)$ is the $X$-coverage at time $t$ in the i-th run, and $N_{run}$ is the number of independent runs.
-The generalized susceptibility, associated with the fluctuations of the $X$-coverage, is also given by:
+The generalized susceptibility, associated with the fluctuations of the $X$-coverage, is also given by

-where the symbols $\langle ~~ \rangle$ represent averages over independent runs at fixed $t$, and $L$ is the linear size of the simulation lattice.
+where the symbols $\langle ~~ \rangle$ represent averages over independent runs at fixed time $t$, and $L$ is the linear size of the simulation lattice.
 We will consider the behavior of two order parameters: the coverage of $CO$ molecules ($\theta_{CO}$) and the density of empty (vacant) sites ($\theta_{vac}$).
 Although the former is commonly used, some investigations have considered $\theta_{vac}$ as the order parameter \cite{Figueiredo2001,daSilva2016}.

 To apply the idea of finite-time effects to characterize a transition point, the appearance of typical power laws in the time scale $t_s$ must be considered.
-Therefore, one has to find (for example) extrapolated values with the best power law that exhibits the data.
+Therefore, one has to find (for example) extrapolated values with the best power law that fits the data.
 Here, we use a quantitative technique to find the best power law, employing a refinement technique proposed in \cite{daSilva2012} for a quantity called $\Phi$ as a function of $t_s$.
 Let $(t_s^k,\Phi(t_s^k))$ be a set of data pairs to be fitted, where $t_s^k$ are different scale times with $k=1..N$.
 One defines the coefficient of determination $r$ \cite{daSilva2012} by

 where $\overline{\cdot \cdot \cdot}$ stands for the average over the number of times $t_s$ included in the fit